aws-cloudformation/aws-cloudformation-resource-providers-redshift/Cluster/docs/README.md

 ### Ref

 When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ClusterIdentifier.

+### Fn::GetAtt

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and sample return values.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### ClusterIdentifier

+A unique identifier for the cluster.
+You use this identifier to refer to the cluster for any subsequent cluster operations such as deleting or modifying.
+All alphabetical characters must be lower case, no hypens at the end, no two consecutive hyphens.
+Cluster name should be unique for all clusters within an AWS account